innovatorved/copy-my-writing/README.md

 copy_my_writing --help
 ```

+## Data License

+All data contained within the `data` folder, including but not limited to files within `data/Keep` and `data/KeepProcessed`, is considered private and confidential.
+This data is not covered by the MIT License that applies to the source code of this project.
+Any use, distribution, reproduction, or sharing of this data, in whole or in part, is strictly prohibited without explicit written permission from the copyright holder.

 ## Configuration

 The configuration for Copy My Writing is stored in the `.env` file.
 It contains the OpenAI API key and the path to the writing samples JSON file.